How To Start an Online Business in 2018

 Here is an article that provides more information on Studiopress themes: Introducing StudioPress Sites: WordPress Made Easy … Without Sacrificing Power or Flexibility

-I chose the SPI child theme as it fits well with my needs.
+I chose the Aspire Pro child theme as it fitted well with my needs.
 StudioPress puts together a comprehensive theme setup guide that takes you through how you can customize the front page to get the look and functionality you want.
 You will see from my site that I have used a similar look and feel and also shared a lot of The demo theme navigation ideas.
 It is easy to change the color scheme to match your branding.

 Part 1 Result: You now have your domain name and have your site or blog hosted online.
 You have chosen a theme and you are ready to start adding content.